MicrosoftLearning/mslearn-openai/readme.md

 # Develop AI solutions with Azure OpenAI

-This repo contains the instructions and assets required to complete the exercises in the [Develop AI solutions with Azure OpenAI](https://learn.microsoft.com/training/paths/develop-ai-solutions-azure-openai/) Learning path on Microsoft Learn.
+This repo contains the instructions and assets required to complete the exercises in the [Develop AI solutions with Azure OpenAI](https://learn.microsoft.com/training/paths/develop-ai-solutions-azure-openai/) learning path on Microsoft Learn.

 ### Reporting issues